 12. Tanpura/Tambura

-Tanpura, also called as Tambura or tanpuri forms the root of the ensemble and of the music itself in classical Carnatic and Hindustani musical art.
-The dynamic acoustic reference chords from which the melodic modes or ragas derive adds to the flavour, colour and character of the music.
+Tanpura, also called Tambura or tanpuri forms the root of the ensemble and of the music itself in classical Carnatic and Hindustani musical art.
+The dynamic acoustic reference chords from which the melodic modes or ragas derive add to the flavour, colour and character of the music.

 Tanpura Music Instrument Description

-It is a long necked plucked string instrument and does not play a melody but rather supports and sustains the melody of another instrument or of the singer by providing consistent harmony drone or bourdon.
+It is a long-necked plucked string instrument that does not play a melody but rather supports and sustains the melody of another instrument or the singer by providing consistent harmony drone or bourdon.
 The precise timing of plucking, a cycle of four strings in a continuous loop is the determinant factor of the resultant sound.

 While Hindustani musicians favour the term tanpura the Caranatic musicians say tambura or tanpuri.
-The instrument is available in Miraj style and Tanjore style and is widely used by Hindustani and carnatic musical artists respectively.
+The instrument is available in Miraj style and Tanjore style and is widely used by Hindustani and Carnatic musical artists.

 Famous Tanpura Music Instrument Artists in India